Tenal/my-spotify-profile/README.md

 ## Overview

-Spotify Profile is a Next.js application that displays a user’s top artists, top tracks, recently played tracks, playlists, and other profile-related data using the Spotify Web API.
+My Spotify Profile is a Next.js application that displays a user’s top artists, top tracks, recently played tracks, playlists, and other profile-related data using the Spotify Web API.
 It authenticates via OAuth, stores tokens in HTTP-only cookies, and renders user data via React Server/Client Components.

 Features currently include: